 Harper College is an approved test center for the General Educational Development test.
 Upon passing the GED test, a high school equivalency certificate will be issued by the Cook County Superintendent of Schools.
+Tests are offered monthly at Harper.

 Community Counseling Center